TheWaWaR/bobby-carrot/README.md

 The Haxe version is probably the most portable version, tested on WebGL/MacOS(with HashLink)

-The Zig version is my favorite, since Zig is fun to write and jok is a nice game engine, tested on Linux (jok is not supprt MacOS yet).
+The Zig version is my favorite, since Zig is fun to write and jok is a nice game engine, tested on Linux/MacOS

 ### Screenshot